 The city that promotes "no-car"…

 Recognized as the pioneer city in terms of pedestrianization, cars have been banned from the city centre of Pontevedra for more than 20 years.
-Today, Pontevedra’s citizens walk almost 70% of journeys.
+Today, Pontevedra's citizens walk almost 70% of their journeys.
 Introduced by Miguel-Anxo Fernandez-Lorez, mayor since 1999 for the 5th consecutive time, this pedestrianisation did not happen overnight.
-From the 15-minute parking limit in the city centre, to the raising of the roadways, to the recent reduction of the speed limit to 10 km/h since the end of October, vast urbanisation works have been implemented, with no fatal road accidents recorded since 2001.
+From the 15-minute parking limit in the city center to the raising of the roadways, to the recent reduction of the speed limit to 10 km/h since the end of October, vast urbanization works have been implemented, with no fatal road accidents recorded since 2001.
 In terms of results, since the 90s, this has made it possible to reduce the number of vehicles by more than 10, from 80,000 to 7,000.
 This reduction has led to a drop in CO2 emissions of about 60%.

 The model of intermodality

 This vast urban revolution is based, among other things, to a large extent on the creation of huge car parks.
-Nicknamed by the town council as “dissuasion car parks”, they are located around the town centre of Pontevedra and are entirely free for 24 hours.
-No longer needing to turn around to find a parking space !
+Nicknamed by the town council as "dissuasion car parks", they are located around the town center of Pontevedra and are entirely free for 24 hours.
+No longer needing to turn around to find a parking space!
 The inhabitants have now got into the habit of parking their cars there.
 After, they can finish their journey on foot, bicycle or scooter.
-A “Metrominuto” application allows, among other things, to indicate the distance and walking time between the various points of attraction in the city.
+A "Metrominuto" application allows, among other things, to indicate the distance and walking time between the various points of attraction in the city.